 Janice is a 61 year old female with moderate to severe COPD.
 She is retired and lives with her husband.
-She is independent with all her ADLs although she sits while in the shower.
+She is independent with all her ADLs although she sits while in the shower due to her breathlessness.
 Her main difficulties are walking while carrying loads as well as walking up hills and stairs.
 She has osteoporosis.
 She stopped smoking six months ago following a 40 pack year history of smoking.
-Her respiratory medications include Pulmicort and Ventolin.
+Her respiratory medications include Breo Ellipta, Incruse Ellipta and Ventolin.
 Janice wants to improve her fitness so she can take the dog for a 30 minute walk daily and be able to look after her grandchildren every week.

 What exercise would you prescribe?

 Goal: Begin with 15 minutes walking, 15 minutes cycling, arm endurance exercises and upper and lower limb strength training exercises.
 You may introduce these exercises over the first 3 visits.
 Progress the intensity and duration as able.